mindaslab/klone_killer/README.md

 Where it works
 ---------------

-Klone Killer was tested on Ubuntu 12.04 64-bit, Python 2.7.3 .
-It should
-work well on all Ubuntu systems at present that has Python 2.7.3 and other Debian and its derivatives too.
+Klone Killer was tested on Ubuntu 13.10 64-bit with Python 2.7.3 .
+It should work well on all Ubuntu / Debian systems at present that has Python 2.7.3.

 How to use it
 ---------------